 Dial’s oft repeated words of motivation have stuck with his sons.
 Dennis, in turn, sprinkles our chat with liberal doses of his dad’s wisdom, one of which is: “if you rest, you’ll rust…”

-Dial got into the restaurant business in the ‘80s when Canada had strict controls over imports, so the untrained chef – with an instinctive palate and visionary business acumen- improvised with products available in Canada as opposed to relying on stuff sourced from India.
+Dial got into the restaurant business in the ‘80s when Canada had strict controls over imports, so the untrained chef – with an instinctive palate and visionary business acumen- improvised with products available in Canada.

-A few years after setting up shop, Dial ended up purchasing two nearby to start a full-fledged restaurant.
+A few years after setting up shop, Dial purchased two stores to launch a full-fledged restaurant.
 His spirit of entrepreneurship and his cooking abilities took off.
 Soon, he expanded into other cities.

-Dial is a vegetarian and even though the market was ripe for a non-vegetarian buffet, he remained adamant.
+Dial is a vegetarian and even though the market was ripe for a non-vegetarian buffet, he remained adamant about not giving in.
 Some years ago, he succumbed and launched a non-vegetarian place, but gave it up and instead focused on turning Brar’s into Canada’s premier vegetarian eatery.
 Not content to offer an extensive buffet and a sweet shop, five years ago Dial invested in state-of-the-art machinery and the company started manufacturing packaged food such as Ras malai and paneer.

 “From the initial three products, we now have 40 products in stores,” Dennis said.
 “In the beginning, we used to count the number of grocery stores our products were in, now we count the countries…”